Wednesday, February 12, 2025

 The next two days will be spent on Affirmative Defenses and New Claims.
 I am going to give you stuff for both days now and advise you to prep all for tomorrow, although we will not get too far into new claims until Friday.
 So prep everything except FRCP 41 and 55.

-For Affirmative defenses, call the definition we ended class with: "Allegations or statements of new matter, in opposition to a former pleading, which, admitting facts in such former pleading, shows cause why they should not have their ordinary legal effect."
+For Affirmative defenses, the following offers a good definition: "Allegations or statements of new matter, in opposition to a former pleading, which, admitting facts in such former pleading, shows cause why they should not have their ordinary legal effect."
 What does "they" refer to?
 What former pleading?
 What is the ordinary legal effect?
 Consider:

 • What affirmative defenses are available and where do they come from?
 What affirmative defenses did Winston include?
 What is wrong with how they were pleaded in Winston?